Unlawful Termination

 Retaliation & Employee Rights

-When an employee is terminated as a way to punish them for this type of action, the termination is not legal.
-Retaliation cases can be complex and often require a detailed investigation to prove intent.
-Building a strong legal argument involves gathering evidence, such as written communication and witness testimony, to establish the causal link between the protected activity and the termination, with the guidance of a qualified wrongful termination lawyer in Fontana.
+Terminating an employee as punishment for protected activities is unlawful.
+Retaliation cases are often complex and require a detailed investigation to prove improper intent.
+Building a strong case involves collecting evidence, such as emails and witness statements, to establish a connection between the protected activity and the termination—with support from a qualified wrongful termination lawyer in Fontana.

-An employee cannot be terminated for engaging in certain protected activities, such as:
+Employees may not be lawfully terminated for engaging in protected activities, including:

 • Picketing at a company;